Eastern North Carolina: History

-The coast of North Carolina were dominated by Native Americans, primarily the Tuscarora people residing near modern Snow Hill.
+The coast of North Carolina were dominated by Native Americans, primarily the Tuscarora people residing near present-day Snow Hill.
 Eastern North Carolina is also home to the first attempted English settlement in the New World on Roanoke Island.

 During the colonial era of American History, the East was the dominant region of North Carolina in both government and commerce.
 Towns of early significance included Bath, Beaufort, Elizabeth City, Edenton, Kinston, New Bern, Tarboro, and Wilmington.
 North Carolina's early economy was built upon cash crops, fisheries and turpentine industries.
 Early East Carolinians lived on settlements at the mouths of the various rivers.
 Settlers to the regions were of English, Scottish, Swiss and German descent.
 Eastern North Carolina was a haven for pirating and home to the infamous pirate Blackbeard.
-The city of New Bern was founded in 1710 by settlers from the Palantine region of Germany, and later became the colonial capital.
+The city of New Bern was founded in 1710 by settlers from the Palatinate region of Germany, and later became the colonial capital.
 Around the end of the eighteenth century, however, such dominance shifted to the Piedmont center of the state.

 The growth in population of the western and piedmont regions of North Carolina after the American Revolution led to revisions of the Constitution of North Carolina in 1835.
 These amendments included electing the governor by popular vote.